A botany graduate, Nithya Venkat enjoys writing about plants that help sustain life on planet Earth.

 The date fruit is a drupe and has only one seed.
-The portion surrounding the seed is soft pulpy, and is edible.
+The portion surrounding the seed is soft pulpy, and edible.
 Unripe dates are green in color; as they mature, they become reddish-brown or dark brown.

 The date fruit is usually oblong but varies in shape, size, color, quality, and consistency of flesh depending upon the culture and variety.
 More than a thousand dates appear in a single bunch weighing 8 kg or more.

 Dates are oval to cylindrical with 3 - 7 cm in length and 2 -3 cm in width.
 Dates can be classified as soft, semi-dry, and dry dates.
 Chewy, dry dates stay for a longer time without getting spoiled when compared to other date varieties.
 In addition, dates can be frozen for a long time.

 Soft dates such as Medjool, Khadrawy, Halawy, and Barhi have sweet, creamy flesh because of their high moisture content.

 Semi-dry dates such as Deglet Noor and Zahidi have less moisture, sweetness, and chewiness.

 Dry dates such as Thoory are called bread dates because they have hard, dry skin and very little moisture.